Jantero93/pokerstars-statistics-script/README.md

 ## Environment variables and requirements

 You need Node 17 (lower versions may be okay, not tested).
-The script may not work with Node >= 20.0.6 because env is built-in.
+The script may not work with Node >= 20.0.6 because dotenv is built-in.

 If you have PokerStars installed on the default path and only one player account, the script will attempt to automatically detect the necessary environment variables if none are set.
 Otherwise, you need to set folder paths and player name manually in the .env file on the project root.